azat-io/generator-alchemist/README.md

 That's all!
 You can start to work with your project files:

-* Write your HTML code in the folder /src/
+* Write your Jade / HTML code in the folder /src/ or /src/jade/
 * Write your CSS code in the folder /src/css/
 * Write your JavaScript code in the folder /src/js/
 * Put your images to the folder /src/images/